SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Inheritance

-This condition is inherited in an X-linked recessive pattern.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-Because females have two copies of the X chromosome, one altered copy of the gene in each cell usually leads to less severe symptoms in females than in males, or may cause no symptoms at all.
+This condition is inherited in an X-linked pattern.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, which is one of the two sex chromosomes in each cell.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition